albar965/littlenavmap-manual/en/GLOSSARY1.md

 Point of interest.
 An userpoint type.

 ### Procedure
-A STAR, SID or approach and the respecitive transitions.
+A STAR, SID or approach and the respective transitions.

 ### Radio navaid
 VOR, VORTAC, TACAN or NDB.